-It takes frequent or repeated exposure to the allergen for an individual to develop this skin condition, sometimes over the course of months or years.
+It usually takes frequent or repeated exposure to the allergen for an individual to develop this skin condition, sometimes over the course of months or years.
 But unfortunately, once developed, allergic contact dermatitis is likely to occur for life whenever the person is exposed to that allergen.

 - Perfumes or fragrances from lotion or other cosmetic supplies

 - Plants such as poison oak or poison ivy

 - Medications or chemicals